 There was also Dr. Bram Velsing, a Latverian scientist I employed many years ago, with the nerve to refer to me as a "a grotesque mockery" and plotted to usurp the throne.
 I spared his life, but he paid for his insult dearly; I had an iron mask much like my own permanently grafted to his face to conceal his good looks forever.
 He later became known as the Dreadknight, and spent most of his time opposing Iron Man.
 (Although, his desire to rule Latveria was never slaked, apparently; I've learned that when Doom was...
 Absent due to the crisis with Onslaught, he attempted to take over, but he and his loyalists were foiled by Spider-Man and Silver Sable.)

-Superhero Packing Heat: While Doom is extremely powerful, I do carry a regular gun, for dispatching nuisances not worthy of my full attention.
+Superhero Packing Heat: While Doom wields powers both vast and manifold, I do carry a regular gun, for dispatching nuisances not worthy of my full attention.

-Superman Stays Out of Gotham: Noted above, Doom prefers to let the so-called heroes deal with most threats to the world, which is probably why in many a Bad Future I'm dead.
+Superman Stays out of Gotham: Noted above, Doom prefers to let the so-called heroes deal with most threats to the world, which is probably why in many a Bad Future I am depicted as being deceased.
 Bah, they were lesser Dooms, I would have survived.

 Steven Ulysses Perhero: I am called Victor Von Doom.
 It has been said in jest that I never had a chance of journeying down a different path in life due this.
 Foolishness; Doom could easily alter history to make it so if he wished.
 Reality itself shall bend before the will of Doom!